Fsu0413/QtCompile/content/Miscellaneous/Histories.en.md

   "weight": 4
 }

+## {{% date 2024 3 28 %}}
+Update Qt 6.6.3 and Qt 6.7.0-rc2 versions.
+Rebuild VS2022 and llvm-mingw 18 builds for Qt 5.15 / 6.2 / 6.5.

+Qt 6 is migrating MinGW builds from GCC based toolchain to LLVM based one, using [llvm-mingw](https://github.com/mstorsjo/llvm-mingw).
+I also suggest migrating since LLVM has faster build speed and produces smaller binaries, as well as supporting Windows on ARM (although I have not investigated about using llvm-mingw on WoA yet).
+See {{% QtBug 107516 %}} for details.

 ## {{% date 2024 3 25 %}} no update
 Add note about build failure about MySQL backend for Qt 5.15.
 Simply investigate llvm build on Windows.